invernizzi/Chrisper/README.md

      sudo apt-get install texlive-extra-utils

+If you want to be fancy and have the (optional) colored output,

+     sudo pip install clint

 Add chrisper in you path to use it, or copy it directly in the root path of you awesome paper.